-The State of Arizona utilizes multiple data points to evaluate the performance of SNAP CAN Providers.
-Each month SNAP CAN Providers report on each individual who is participating in SNAP E&T services.
-The data is then used to track third-party partner performance on a monthly, quarterly, and annual basis.
 Each month the overall caseload, job placements, average wage for new job placements, individuals receiving job retention services, and the number of professional certifications completed (e.g., ServSafe Manager, Commercial Driver's License, medical assistant, etc.) are monitored.
-The overall totals for the program and for individual third-party partners are closely tracked, so discussions occur to ensure SNAP CAN Providers are meeting the program goals of SNAP recipients gaining skills and training to assist in meaningful job placements and/or furthering careers.
+The overall totals for the program and for individual third-party partners are closely tracked, so discussions occur to ensure that SNAP CAN Providers are meeting the program goals of SNAP recipients gaining skills and training to assist in meaningful job placements and/or furthering careers.